-We have a dedicated energy and sustainability team and as a healthcare provider, we are fully committed to engaging across our organisation and beyond to deliver our sustainability strategy.
+Communicating sustainable messages in a consistent manner is vital to raise staff awareness and increase engagement.
+We have a new identity for sustainability and launched the first campaign, at a Green Valentine's Day event on the 14th February 2014.
+A green heart symbol and a strapline of 'little things, big difference' is now used across all sustainability related communications, and we have a toolkit that is used by staff within our wards and departments.
+Our first campaign focuses on simple switch off behaviours, associating them with improved patient experience, environmental benefits and cost savings. deliver our sustainability strategy.
 The strategy sets out a framework outlining how we will implement the national Sustainable, Resilient, Healthy People & Places strategy.
 Our carbon footprint from building energy use is 61,000 tonnes and our plans have focused on where we will achieve the greatest reductions in terms of carbon and cost, as well as improving our wider sustainability and increasing social value.